 Given my past and present, I'm by no means a Luddite nor is this an apology.
 In the grand scheme of things, I'm not that important and others have and would have gleefully done the work I did.
 But it has animated a compulsion to express how I feel about it.

-Which is what "Fraught" is ultimately all about.
-It's about the distortion of technology and our "humanness" us and on the world.
+Which is what my photo series, "Fraught" is ultimately all about.
+It's about the distortion of technology and our "humanness" and on the world.
 I wrote previously that I'm "stuck in ugly" in my work--as much as I'd love to photograph a serenely placid lake, I'm not drawn to it.
 These are ugly times.
 And I feel like I'm running out of runway and that I can't stand in the way of this avalanche of feelings that's roaring through me at the moment.
 If not now, when?
 If not me, whom?

 At the end of the day, my work points to aberration.
 We don't seem to belong here.
 Nothing we do or value seems to comport with the values of nature.
 We crave the naturally impossible.
 There is no symmetry in nature.
 No straight lines.
 Yet we proclaim symmetrical faces and designs as beautiful and create structures that are rigidly line-straight and at right-angles to each other.
 We have no natural limitation on quantities or balance.
 We'll take everything we can get every time, and not leave anything for anyone or anything else.
 We kill for sport or for no reason at all.
 Others have written about these things more forcefully and specifically than I possibly can.
 We might have 99% of our DNA in common with Chimps and even dogs.
 But our brains are profoundly different, and so is our behavior.